BN HOME SURVEYS & EPCs

-I'm a Domestic Energy Assessor from Brighton, providing EPC certificates for properties throughout East and West Sussex, including Hove, Shoreham-by-Sea, Worthing, Lewes, Burgess Hill and other surrounding areas.
+I'm a Domestic Energy Assessor from Brighton & Hove, providing EPC certificates for properties throughout East and West Sussex, including Shoreham-by-Sea, Worthing, Lewes, Burgess Hill and Haywards Heath.

 I offer clear, honest pricing with no hidden extra fees.
 No upfront costs - simply pay at the end of my visit.